Skip to Main Content

 The issue number should be included, even if pagination is continuous across the whole volume.

-If a DOI is not available, the full text Database name the article is sourced from (e.g. Academic OneFile, ProQuest, ScienceDirect) is cited, rather than the Internet address.
+For articles consulted online with no DOI, the full-text Database name the article is sourced from (e.g. Academic OneFile, ProQuest, ScienceDirect) is cited rather than the Internet address.

-If no DOI is available for articles sourced from the Internet, the Internet address (URL) should be included in the reference.
+For articles consulted online with no DOI and not sourced from a full-text database, the Uniform Resource Locator (URL) should be included in the reference.

 Format